 The Nevada Division of State Parks administers grant funds from the Federal Highway Administration’s Recreational Trails Program (RTP).
-Approximately $1.2 million in funding is available for the 2017 fiscal year.
-Applications are due by February 3, 2017.
-The program funds both motorized and non-motorized recreational trail projects for federal, state, and local governments, American tribes, special government districts and private individuals and organizations.
-“This is a great opportunity to create or improve trails so more people can get out and appreciate Nevada’s natural beauty,” said Eric Johnson, Administrator of Nevada State Parks.
-Previous projects have included the Clear Creek Discovery Trail, the Tahoe Rim Trail Association Outdoor Leadership Guide Training and the Fort Churchill Ruins Loop Nature Trail.
-For further information or questions, please contact Janice Keillor at 775-684-2787 or firstname.lastname@example.org.
+Approximately $1.4 million in funding was awarded for the 2019 fiscal year.
+The program funds motorized, non-motorized, and educational recreational trail projects for federal, state, and local governments, American tribes, special government districts and private individuals and organizations.
+Previous projects have included the Kershaw-Ryan Mountain Bike Trails, the Tamarack Lake Trail, Outdoor Ethics and the Elko SnoBowl Trail System.
+For further information or questions, please contact Heather Giger at 775-684-2784 or firstname.lastname@example.org.

 The Recreational Trails Program (RTP) is a Federal-aid assistance program to help states provide and maintain recreational trails for both motorized and non-motorized recreational trail use.
-Each state develops its own procedures to solicit projects from project sponsors, and to select projects for funding, in response to recreational trail needs within the State.
-Nevada State Parks administers the RTP in Nevada.
-The available amount to be received for the next cycle is typically announced each winter/spring.
+Each state develops its own procedures to solicit projects and select projects for funding in response to recreational trail needs within the State.
+The available amount to be received for the next cycle is typically announced in summer/fall.

-For information on Off-Highway Vehicles (OHV) registration, visit the Department of Motor Vehicles or visit the Off-Highway Vehicle Program for information on its grant progra
+For information on Off-Highway Vehicles (OHV) registration, visit the Department of Motor Vehicles or visit the Off-Highway Vehicle Program for information on its grant program.